As an Amazon Associate, I earn from qualifying purchases.

 All of my muffins use the muffin method for mixing and baking.
 No mixer is needed.

-Portion the muffin batter in 6 lined muffin cups.
-Fill the muffin tin to the top.
+STEP 6: Portion the muffin batter in 6 lined muffin cups.
+Fill the muffin tin to the top and bake.

 How long to bake gluten free banana muffins?